Originally published in March 2019, last updaten in April 2020.

 In sectors where a high level of expertise is required, team members often have to be spread geographically, naturally drifting towards remote teams.
 Why is that?

 Let us give you an example.
 Think about scientists.
-Astrophysicists are searching for answers to the most complex questions about the known (and unknown) universe.
+Astrophysicists are always searching for answers to the most complex questions about the known (and unknown) universe.
 This task requires an immense level of expertise and talent.
-That is why the elite scientists collaborate with their peers across the continents.
+This is why the elite scientists collaborate with their peers across the continents.
 They have been doing so for many years.

 The same trend has been emerging in software development outsourcing in the last two decades.
-There are several reasons why this field is embracing remote cooperation and what used to be just outsourcing to cut costs, is now the most efficient way to build high-quality software solutions.
+There are several reasons why this field is embracing remote cooperation and what used to be known just as outsourcing to cut costs, is now the most efficient way to build high-quality software solutions.

 - Tech brain drain